Chrisdatalab/security-tools-stage/README.md

 - It is not as accurate as professional tools like nmap.
 - Open port detection may produce false positives
 - Service detection relies on basic pattern matching and is limited
-- The scanner produces inconsistent
+- The scanner may produce inconsistent results depending on network conditions and service behavior.